An evidence review

 Who should be especially careful — the real contraindications

 This is the part that matters most for an actual decision.
 The clearest guidance comes from the one FDA-approved drug in this exact class — tesamorelin, a GHRH analog like sermorelin (we compare them in tesamorelin vs sermorelin).
-Its label contraindicates use in people with **active malignancy**, and any pre-existing or new tumor should be evaluated before and during treatment1.
+Its label contraindicates use in people with active malignancy, and any pre-existing or new tumor should be evaluated before and during treatment1.
 That is the regulatory expression of the same principle the consensus guidelines reach: GH-axis stimulation and active cancer do not mix8.
+The identical IGF-1 caution applies to the ghrelin-receptor secretagogues people stack alongside or instead of sermorelin — we cover it for one of the most common in ipamorelin side effects: what the data shows.

 Practical, evidence-aligned cautions before considering sermorelin: